 Member Relevant education and experience Marc A. Courtois (Chair) Marc A. Courtois, who holds an MBA, has more than 20 years of experience in the financial markets.
 He has specific expertise in the areas of financing, mergers and corporate acquisitions.
-Nathalie Elgrably-Lévy Nathalie Elgrably-Lévy is an economist at HEC Montréal.
+Nathalie Elgrably-Lévy Nathalie Elgrably-Lévy is an economist by training and full-time lecturer at HEC Montréal.
 She holds a master of science in administration, option applied economics.
-She has been teaching economics at HEC Montréal, Université de Montréal and UQAM for over 20 years.
+For more than 20 years, she has been teaching economics at HEC Montréal.
+She has also taught at Université de Montréal and UQAM until the fall of 2006.
 A. Michel Lavigne A. Michel Lavigne is a Fellow of the Ordre des comptables professionnels agréés du Québec , and a member of the Canadian Institute of Chartered Accountants.
 He has served as President and Chief Executive Officer of the accounting firm Raymond Chabot Grant Thornton until 2005.